nats-io/nats-site/content/documentation/faq.md

 NATS was created by Derek Collison, who has over 20 years designing, building, and using publish-subscribe messaging systems.
 NATS is sponsored and maintained by [Apcera](https://www.apcera.com/).

+__What does the NATS acronym stand for?__

+NATS stands for *Neural Autonomic Transport System*.
+Derek Collison conceived NATS as a messaging platform that functions like a central nervous system.

 ### <a name="gnatsdlang"></a>What language is NATS written in?

 The NATS server (`gnatsd`) is written in Go.
 There is client support for a wide variety of languages.
 Please see the [Download](/download/) page for more info.